osu-tournament-rating/otr-docs/docs/topics/Tournament-Approval.md

 <procedure>
 <step>
-Feature a bracket size of at least Round of 8 double elimination or Round of 16 single elimination.
+Feature a bracket size of at least Round of 8 double elimination.
 </step>
 <step>
 Publicly document all match links to an acceptable standard, such as through a public Google sheet.